Praveenm2/Dailystudy/README.md

 Then declared variables in ```ActionDriver class``` driver and wait.Initialized it by creating a constructor.

 Added all action methods with try catch block surrounding it.

+## May13

+Implemented POM- Loginpage and Homepage class created By class and have the locators in the private variable.
+Then what and all i want to add in Login like sendkeys,clicking submit for those i called the actionmethods which i mentioned in actiondriver.
+Both in login page and homepage we need to initialize actionDriver.
+Each web page (or component) is represented by a Java class.